icebert04/icebert04.github.io/_posts/2018-3-6-lola-before,-friends-after.md

 I am saying all of these because I am like one of them... those "**Treasured Apo**"!
 My Lola is always with me all the time.
 She prepares my breakfast before riding the school bus.
 And then she meets meet in afternoon with my favorite sandwiches.
 My Lola is very alert and sharp on the things that I want.
-Because I was a quiet and shy boy at that time... my Lola took it upon herself to sew me a "Superman costume" for my Teddy Bear.
+Because I was a quiet and shy boy at that time... my Lola took it upon herself to sew me a "**Superman Costume**" for my Teddy Bear.
-She is always a "Mind Reader" and have a knack on what's on your mind that you don't need to say anything at all.
+She is always a "**Mind Reader**" and have a knack on what's on your mind that you don't need to say anything at all.
 I love it so much that I had that Teddy Bear up to my teenage years (I got rid of it since my friends were teasing me). 🐻

 Even up to my teenage years, My Lola was always there for me.
 My Dad and I left her place in Parañaque and moved to Pasig.
 But my Lola (and Lolo) still managed to see me often since my Dad's work require to travel overseas.